-If you need to pick up or drop off family or friends at JFK Airport, you can do that hassle free with a little preparation and a mobile phone.
+If you need to pick up or drop off family or friends at JFK Airport, you can do that hassle-free with a little preparation and a mobile phone.

 Mobile phones, especially smartphones that can access flight arrival or departure information, take the guesswork out of delays.
 In some cases, your friends or family members can even list your mobile phone to receive text notifications in the event of a delay or other pertinent information.

-JFK Cell Phone Parking Lot
+Wait for Them at the Cell Phone Parking Lot

 The purpose of these lots is to reduce congestion at arrival areas by preventing cars from continuously circling around the airport.
 Parking or waiting on airport roadways are prohibited at all times.
 This free lot allows you to wait in a safe place, and you can avoid paying a fee at the airport parking lot.